Our Mission & Focus

 Latest Report

-On February 22, 2024, the Monitor filed its annual year-end update with the U.S. District Court for the Southern District of New York.
+On October 7, 2024, the Monitor filed its Twenty-Second Report, regarding underreporting of Terry stops by the NYPD, with the U.S. District Court for the Southern District of New York.
 Highlights include the following: